apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 Each entry has a previous and next index value which is used to link the entries in the same segment.
 The index size is 16 bits which suffices to index any entry in the same segment.
 The stripe header contains an array of entry indices which are used as the roots of a free list.
 When a stripe is initialized the first entry in each bucket is zeroed (marked unused) and all other entries are put in the corresponding segment free list rooted in the stripe header.
+In essence the first element of each fixed bucket is used as a root for that bucket.
+The other entries in the fixed bucker are preferentially preferred for adding to that bucket but this is not required.
+The segment free lists are initialized such that the extra bucket entries are added in order - all the seconds, then the thirds, then the fourths.
+Because the free lists are FIFOs this means extra entries will be selected from the fourth entries across all the buckets first, then the thirds, etc. This maximizes locality for bucket searching.

 .. figure:: images/dir-bucket-assign.png
    :align: center